sazanik/myelino-test/README.md

 - Anywhere is used constants like colors, routes, etc.
 - The optimal folder (with index.ts in each one) structure pattern has been chosen to avoid cluttering the imports
 - Added the typed navigation hook, now there is no need to specify `as never` in navigation methods
-- The input displays were configured additionally brought to the same view because lineHeight is not applied on android, causing the same styles to look different on devices
+- The display of the inputs were configured additionally brought to the same view because lineHeight is not applied on android, causing the same styles to look different on devices
 - ContextAPI is selected as the global state control.
 As an example, a theme switch independent of the device theme is implemented
 - Fully working dark theme
 - As for the logic, I tried to use my observation experience and skills and implemented the most convenient version of the logic where it was not quite obvious from the user's point of view